mmcc007/fledge/README.md

    * GOOGLE_DEVELOPER_SERVICE_ACCOUNT_ACTOR_FASTLANE
         This is required to login to `Google Play Console`.
 This is a private key.
-It should be surround with single quotes to be accepted by Travis.
+It should be surrounded with single quotes to be accepted by Travis.
 It can be generated on https://console.developers.google.com.
 Note: this should never be included in your repo.

    * KEY_PASSWORD